elastic-ipfs/elastic-ipfs/cicd-workflows.md

 This follows a [GitOps Pull Model approach](https://dzone.com/articles/why-is-a-pull-vs-a-push-pipeline-important), which means that GH doesn't push to K8S.

 ArgoCD is running inside the cluster monitoring possible changes on its correspondent environment spec.
-For example: ArgoCD in K8S dev is always syncing with `values-dev.yaml` file.
+For example: ArgoCD in K8S staging is always syncing with `values-staging.yaml` file.

 When an image tag is updated in the `values-<env>.yaml` file, ArgoCD automatically knows  how to change the `deployment` spec, so that new pods can be created.